reallyfancy/reallyfancy.github.io/README.md

 I'm a programmer, game maker and writer.

 I currently work for [Unity Technologies](http://unity3d.com/).
-I work on the Unity Editor and write articles and tutorials about making games using Unity.
+I do a few different things there: I work on the Unity Editor, I create demo projects and I write articles and tutorials about making games using Unity.

 When I'm not doing that, I make [short games](https://reallyfancy.itch.io/) and run [Brighton Indies](https://twitter.com/brightonindies) and [Make Play Code](https://twitter.com/makeplaycode).